Understanding the Churn Rate metric

 Notes |

-Subscriber churn rate |
+| Subscriber churn rate |

 The subscriber churn rate is calculated on the customer level, not the subscription level.
-This means that a customer must be completely inactive to be considered a churned customer.
+This means a customer must be completely inactive to be considered churned.
 For example, if a customer had 2 subscriptions on January 1st, but cancelled 1 subscription on January 3rd, they would not be considered a churned customer.
 Similarly, if the customer cancelled their remaining subscription on January 3rd, but purchased a new subscription the same day, they would never be considered a churned customer. |

-Immediately expiring orders | If an order is set to expire immediately after one charge, the customer is not considered to have churned, and are excluded from the churn rate calculations. |
+| Immediately expiring orders | If an order is set to expire immediately after one charge, the customer is not considered to have churned, and are excluded from the churn rate calculations. |

-Subscription frequency |
+| Subscription frequency |

-Recharge uses all customers and subscription purchase items to calculate churn, but does not separate the churn rate by subscription frequency.
-Recharge recommends taking the subscription frequency into account when accessing your churn rate.
-For example, if you have a quarterly subscription you may want to set your date filter to reflect a quarterly churn rate instead. |
+Recharge uses all customer and subscription purchase data to calculate churn, but does not separate churn by subscription frequency.
+Recharge recommends accounting for the subscription frequency when calculating your churn rate.
+For example, if you have a quarterly subscription, you should set your date filter to reflect a quarterly churn rate instead. |

-Prepaid subscriptions |
+| Prepaid subscriptions |

 Prepaid subscriptions are considered churned on the last prepaid charge.
 For example, if a customer purchased an annual subscription on January 1st, but cancelled their prepaid subscription on February 14th, Recharge would not wait until the last shipment on December 1st to consider the customer as churned.
-Instead, the customer’s status as churned would be effective after their last charge, which would be January 1st.
+Instead, the customer’s status as churned would take effect after their last charge, which was January 1st.
 If the prepaid subscription is set to expire after one charge, then the customer is excluded from the churn calculations altogether. |